LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

 :py:`'Free run'` or :py:`'Hdw after config'` otherwise, depending on the last value set by the setter.
 It is not the most straightforward getter to implement, we know !
 This aspect might be improved in future releases, but for now you'll have to cope with it.
-You can get inspiration from the :ref:`Xi API` Camera that implements it already.
+You can get inspiration from the :ref:`Xi API <crappy_docs/cameras:xi api>` Camera that implements it already.

 4.a.2.
 Software ROI setting
 """""""""""""""""""""""""""